koompi/koompi.org/content/applications/Graphic Editor/Graphic_Editor.en.md

 # Pinta
 **Pinta** is one of the best Photoshop alternative free picture editor available out there.
 Pinta provides some basic editing tools and core functions including full edit history, unlimited layers, effect tools, etc for quick image retouching and simple edit.
 ## How to install Pinta
-You can install this one by use this command below:
+You can install this one by using this command below:
 ```
 pi -S pinta
 ```